 📊 What is the Monthly Reading Pages Graph?

-Reading Forest automatically aggregates your monthly pages read and displays them in a bar graph.
-You can switch between monthly and yearly views to visually track your reading progress.
+Reading Forest automatically aggregates your reading volume by media type and displays it in a bar graph.
+Books are counted in pages, movies/TV in viewing time (H:MM), and music in minutes.
+You can switch between yearly, monthly, and weekly views, and filter by media type.
 This feature is especially popular with exam students and those preparing for certification tests.

 ✨ Key Features

-• 📈 Switch between Monthly and Yearly Views View detailed trends by month or see the big picture by year.
+• 📈 Switch between Yearly, Monthly, and Weekly Views Track recent progress weekly, see detailed trends by month, or grasp the big picture by year.
 Switch between display methods based on your needs.

-• 🔢 Automatic Page Count Aggregation Simply add reading logs and the monthly pages are automatically tallied.
-Accurate counting even when reading multiple books simultaneously.
+• 🔢 Automatic Aggregation Simply add reading logs and the totals for each period are automatically tallied.
+Accurate counting (deduplicated) even when reading multiple books simultaneously.

 • 🎨 Colorful Display Each month is shown in different colors, making it easy to see the differences in reading volume at a glance.